uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 In fact, this is essentially what happens with GIF and PNG images; the pixel values are compressed using the Ziv-Lempel algorithm, which works well if you have lots of consecutive pixels the same colour.
 But it works very poorly with photographs, where pixel patterns are very unlikely to be repeated.

-{comment xtcb extra for experts: compress "aaaaaaaaaa". how can it decode? .. xtcb  Project ..
+{comment extra for experts: compress "aaaaaaaaaa". how can it decode? ..
+Project ..
 Students should try an algorithm [zip, gzip etc.] on several different text files, image files, sound files, and video files. ..
 What would happen if text compression was lossy?
 (I think this should be a part of their merit discussion)}

 {panel type="teacher-note"}